 Vulnerable Populations / Accommodations Requirement

 The following groups are at increased risk for complications from COVID-19 and may need added or alternative provisions for social distancing.
 Students who have family members who are in high-risk groups may also need to attend school remotely.
-Schools will need to make accommodations and be able to accommodate the needs of these students in the school community.
+Upon receipt of medical documentation, schools will make the necessary accommodations in the school community.